Pregnancy-Safe Pumpkin Spice Latte for First Trimester (Great for Coffee Cravings!!)

 3. Carefully pour the mixture into a large mug.

-4. Add the decaf espresso or coffee to the mug and stir to combine.
+4. Add the decaf coffee to the mug and stir to combine.

 5. Top with a generous swirl of canned whipped cream and a dusting of ground cinnamon or nutmeg.
 Enjoy!

-Tips For the Best Pregnancy-Safe Pumpkin Spice Latte
+Tips & Variations For the Best Pregnancy-Safe Pumpkin Spice Latte

 • Use dairy: If you prefer regular milk, use full-fat, low-fat, skimmed, or 2% instead of plant-based milk.